federicasantoro93/Today-Weather-App-in-Sicily/README.md

 # Today Weather App in Sicily
  Web app for viewing the weather for the current day in Sicily.

-<a target= "_blank" href="https://federicasantoro93.github.io/Today-Weather-App-in-Sicily/">Today Weather App in Sicily</a>
+<a target="_blank" href="https://federicasantoro93.github.io/Today-Weather-App-in-Sicily/">Today Weather App in Sicily</a>

 ### Target